Captivity-Escape Games as a Means for Safety in Online Motion Generation: Introduction

-However, addressing \ref{O.0} with the methods in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020} is computationally intensive, and the numerical accuracy of the safety margin $ \smargin $ resulting from \autocite{herbert.2017}, \autocite{chen.2021} is not ensured \autocite{kousik.2020}.
-Moreover, the heuristically selected $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $, and the resulting safety margin $ \smargin $ are likely ill-suited to a given planning task, leading to overly conservative reference trajectories.\footnote{Nonrestrictive $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ enable dynamic reference trajectories but result in a large \gls*{WTE}, thus requiring a large safety margin $ \smargin $.
-A large $ \smargin $ shrinks the planning space and potentially renders the planning task infeasible (e.g., if the safety margin $ \smargin $ in \autoref{fig:start_goal_unsafe} was larger, it would close the gap between $ \vx\indlf(\stime\indZero) $ to $ \vx\indlf(\stime_1) $).
-Conversely, restrictive $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ only require a small safety margin $ \smargin $ but result in low-performance trajectories.}
+However, addressing \ref{O.0} with the methods in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020} is computationally intensive, and the numerical accuracy of the safety margin $ \ssafetyMargin $ resulting from \autocite{herbert.2017}, \autocite{chen.2021} is not ensured \autocite{kousik.2020}.
+Moreover, the heuristically selected $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $, and the resulting safety margin $ \ssafetyMargin $ are likely ill-suited to a given planning task, leading to overly conservative references.\footnote{Restrictive $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, $ \vmp[\denoteLf] $ result in low-performance references; nonrestrictive $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, $ \vmp[\denoteLf] $ require a large safety margin, inducing conservatism by shrinking the planning space and potentially rendering the planning task infeasible. }

-To mitigate the existing framework's conservatism, $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ must be adapted to a safety margin $ \smargin $ that suits the specific planning task.
-However, adapting $ \admissX\indlf $, $ \admissU\indlf $, $ \vmp\indlf $ to a given $ \smargin $ using the methods in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020} entails iteratively tuning $ \admissX\indlf $, $ \admissU\indlf $, $ \vmp\indlf $ and recomputing $ \smargin $, which is computationally intractable.
+To mitigate the existing framework's conservatism, $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $ must be adapted to a safety margin $ \ssafetyMargin $ that suits the specific planning task.
+However, adapting $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, $ \vmp[\denoteLf] $ to a given $ \ssafetyMargin $ using the methods in \autocite{herbert.2017}, \autocite{chen.2021}, \autocite{singh.2020} entails iteratively tuning $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, $ \vmp[\denoteLf] $ and recomputing $ \ssafetyMargin $, which is computationally intractable.